Ski resort rank by vertical feet

 Monarch - Monarch, Colorado

-1,150 feet (Of Wyoming's ten ski areas, Pine Creek ranks fourth for vertical feet.)
+(of Wyoming's ten ski areas, Pine Creek ranks fourth in vertical rise)

 1,141 feet